When Wives Earn More Than Their Husbands, Marriages Struggle

 “I don’t really hear women say, ‘I’m making more of the money’; what I hear is, ‘I’m putting all my energy into this and working really hard,’” she says.
 “If they feel they’re more ambitious and goal-oriented than their partners, they can get frustrated.”

-A possible source of feelings of unfairness is that although men more typically share childcare and household tasks with their partners than they used to, women still end up carrying a disproportionate amount of the load, according to a study published last year.
+A possible source of feelings of unfairness is that although men more typically share childcare and household tasks with their partners than they used to, women still end up carrying a disproportionate amount of the load, according to another study.
 Researchers found that female breadwinners were two to three times more likely than male breadwinners to be responsible for managing their households and children’s schedules.
 That kind of pressure could potentially strain a marriage.

 But people’s sense of fairness doesn’t necessarily mean a 50-50 split, Bowen says.